- 1 The Best VPN Services in 2022

 Torguard offers all the VPN basics like kill switch, DDoS protection, and strong OpenVPN encryption.
 It’s a great VPN for beginners since it doesn’t have any steep learning curve.
 However, there are a few advanced features that might come in handy later when you’re more comfortable using them.

-These include DoubleVPN (connects you to two servers for double encryption), Onion Over VPN (connects you to Tor through the VPN tunnel), and Multi-hop (connects you to three different servers).
+These include DoubleVPN (connects you to two servers for double encryption), Onion Over VPN (connects you to Tor through the VPN tunnel), and Multi-hop (connects you to three different locations).

 Multi-Hop, DoubleVPN, and Onion over VPN are all great features that unfortunately not many other services provide.